Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_02_idct_introduction.md

-## Using XOCC command line flow to develop and compile F1 accelerator
+## Using the SDAccel xocc compiler to develop F1 accelerated applications

 This lab is designed to teach the fundamentals of the SDAccel development environment and programming model.
 This includes: familiarizing with OpenCL, understanding software and hardware emulation flows, profiling performance and identifying how to optimize host and kernel code.